 – Humansim vs Christianity, Islam, …

-You might find that many atheists tell you they don’t belong to Humanism, because they would rather not belong to any group that sets their ethical standards for them, as they can figure it out for themselves.
+You might find that many atheists tell you they don’t belong to any Humanist organisation, because they would rather not belong to any group that sets their ethical standards for them, as they can figure it out for themselves.
 They have a point.
 We are free to decide our own moral codes, and put them to the test in our societies.

 My personal subscription to Humanism is one of convenience, and support for many of the programs of Humanists UK (formerly British Humanist Association).

-This brings us back to another issue of comparison.
-The next time you’re arguing with atheists on Twitter, they are unlikely to be Nazis, so when you pull the “What about Hitler, Stalin ..” it’s a Straw Man.
+The next time you’re arguing with atheists on Twitter, they are unlikely to be Nazis.
+So when you pull the “What about Hitler, Stalin ..” it’s a Straw Man.
 If you want to argue for your religion, why don’t you try coming up with good reasons for it, not excusing the bad stuff by dragging in some irrelevant comparison.

 And for pities sake, give up on trying to defend the indefensible.
 Your religious texts are full of ancient stuff that really doesn’t stand up to our moral standards today.
 Some religious passages are outright contraventions of the human rights that most people would want to sign up to.
-Stop defending that shit with ‘nuance’ and ‘scholarship’ – it makes you look like damned fools that’s fooling no one but themselves.
+Stop defending that crap with ‘nuance’ and ‘scholarship’ – it makes you look like damned fools that are fooling no one but themselves.

 And that atheist killer you want to call a terrorist because you’re sick of hearing about Islamic terrorists?
 Could be they are genuinely crazy, or have some motive other than their hate for religion.

-And even if they carried out the heinous act because they hate religion and the religious, there’s no Atheist Bible, and nothing in the Humanist Manifesto to suggest they should, unlike your religious books.
-Not even The God Delusion, Letter to a Christian Nation, or any of the new Atheist books.
+And even if they carried out the heinous act because they hate religion and religious believers, there’s no Atheist Bible, and nothing in the Humanist Manifesto to suggest they should … unlike your religious books.
+Not even The God Delusion, Letter to a Christian Nation, or any of the New Atheist books.

 The Humanist Manifesto is so clear in rejecting doing harm to others there’s no way you can mistakenly or otherwise derive some crazy idea that it’s a good idea to kill believers.

 This cannot be said of the books of Christianity and Islam.
-Alongside all the lovey stuff is some seriously dark and immoral doctrine.
+Alongside all the lovely stuff is some seriously dark and immoral doctrine.